grownjs/grown/website/src/pages/docs/extensions/cli.md

 Formatting for task descriptions is enouraged to have its body indented with two spaces, to help readability.

-See: [built-in tasks](https://github.com/grownjs/grown/tree/master/packages/cli/bin/tasks) from CLI module
+See: [built-in tasks](https://github.com/grownjs/grown/tree/master/packages/cli/bin/tasks) from the CLI module.

 ---